 Iron is an important mineral that’s necessary for oxygen transport and the formation of healthy red blood cells.

-While it’s always best to fulfill your iron needs through a diet high in iron-rich whole foods, supplementing may sometimes become necessary and help you reach your daily iron needs.
+While it’s always best to fulfill your iron needs through a diet high in iron-rich whole foods, supplements may sometimes become necessary to help you reach your daily iron needs.

-Many types of iron supplements provide the mineral in varying doses and forms.
+Many types of iron supplements are available and contain varying doses and forms of the mineral.

-Remember to consult your healthcare professional before purchasing any supplement, and consider the factors mentioned above to make sure you choose one of high quality.
+Remember to consult a healthcare professional before taking any new supplement and consider the factors mentioned above to help you choose a high quality product.